dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-instance/02-sentinel-promotion.md

 - Start a new Dragonfly instance and configure it as a replica of the source (primary) Redis instance.
 - Replicate data from the source (primary) Redis instance to the new Dragonfly instance.
 - Allow replication to reach a steady state and monitor using the `INFO replication` command.
-- Stop the primary Redis node and let Sentinel promote the Dragonfly instance to become the new primary.
+- Let Sentinel promote the Dragonfly instance to become the new primary.

 As you can see, these steps are similar to the [Replication](./01-replication.md) technique.
 The key difference here is to utilize Sentinel for the automatic and reliable transition, promoting the Dragonfly instance as the new primary.